eturino/eapi/README.md

 ### Ruby version

-Works with ruby 2.
-Tested with MRI 2.1.1 and 2.0.0
+Works with ruby 2.1, tested with MRI 2.1.1

 ### Gem dependencies